 If you don’t know, I was Carli’s Momma No.2.
 She was my spiritual daughter whom life gifted me.
 From the age of five, I helped raise her through her formative years in partnership with her father, Sean, and in concert with her biological mom, Cyndi.
 After Sean and I rearranged our lives, Sean’s current partner, Michelle, graciously accepted me as part of the mix.
 Carli and I had a unique and beautiful connection.
 I am eternally grateful for the time I had with her while she was here on planet earth.

 Carli’s Life!
 In 2013, when Carli graduated from Clovis High, she and I created a video of her life.
 She chose the music and many of the photos, I put it together.
 Upon her passing, her mom, Cyndi, suggested we update Carli’s video to include the 5+ years that had followed.
 We played the video at her Celebration of Life on 9 February 2019.
-The following August, we scattered her ashes to the four winds above the South Fork San Joaquine River at Mono Hot Springs.
+The following August, we scattered her ashes to the four winds above the South Fork San Joaquin River at Mono Hot Springs, a magical place we both loved.
+If you soften your gaze, you’ll see her dancing like a magical fairy through the meadows there.